-Courses are now located at various locations in Killarney.
-For dates and venues, click on the ‘courses’ tab.
-For accommodation close to our studio, I highly recommend The Salmon Leap Farm, a 300-year-old family run 3-star bed and breakfast.
-We will be painting outdoors weather permitting, at Ross Castle in the summer months, and there is no shortage of accommodation in Killarney, please contact me for advice, or the local tourist office, Discover Ireland.
+For accommodation close to our studio, I highly recommend The Salmon Leap Farm, a 300-year-old family run 3-star bed and breakfast, or The Mills Inn Ballyvourney.
+There is no shortage of accommodation in Killarney, please contact the local tourist office, Discover Ireland.

 Killarney has long been a tourist destination, and the town itself has an extensive choice of restaurants & pubs famous for their craic and warm welcome.
 The area is steeped in history and heritage; you can take a ride in a horse-drawn cart around the town or follow the mining trail on Ross Island which dates back 4000 years.
 There are boat trips across the Lake, which give you the option of visiting the 6th Century Monastic Ruins on Innisfallen Island.
 You can take a guided tour around 15th Century Ross Castle, or Muckross House and gardens.

 Killarney National Park is a popular destination for artists and outdoors enthusiasts alike and is set in an area of stunning natural beauty beside the Three Lakes & the Macgillicuddy’s Reeks which includes Irelands highest mountain, Carrantuohill.
 Killarney is on the Ring of Kerry which follows the rugged coastline of the Iveragh peninsular.